Jo Nesbø's Detective Hole: Production

 The series was revealed by Netflix as part of their "Next on Nordic presentation" at Stockholm in March 2024, to spotlight the company's forthcoming Scandinavian productions.
-Nesbø was announced to adapt his own novel, reuniting with So Long, Marianne collaborator Øystein Karlsen who signed on as director and executive producer.
+It was announced that Nesbø would be adapting his own novel, reuniting with So Long, Marianne collaborator Øystein Karlsen, who signed on as director and executive producer.
 In August, Anna Zackrisson joined the directing team.

-Working Title are producing the series for Netflix, with Oystein Karlsen and Anna Zackrisson as directors.
-Tor Arne Øvrebø is producing while executive producers are Tim Bevan, Eric Fellner, Katy Rozelle, Rene Ezra, Øystein Karlsen, Jo Nesbø and Niclas Salomonsson.
+Working Title was confirmed to be the producing studio for the series for Netflix, marking their first non-English language TV series production, with Øystein Karlsen and Anna Zackrisson as directors.
+Tor Arne Øvrebø is producing, while executive producers are Tim Bevan, Eric Fellner, Katy Rozelle, Rene Ezra, Øystein Karlsen, Jo Nesbø and Niclas Salomonsson.

 Principal photography began on May 23 in Oslo.
 Nesbø is showrunner on the series.
-Filming began in May, and concluded in December.
+Filming took place between May and December 2024, over 113 shooting days and across more than 160 locations in the capital, making it the largest shoot in Oslo's production history.

+Australian musicians Nick Cave and Warren Ellis composed the series' score.

 Casting

 In May 2024, the lead actors were revealed to be Tobias Santelmann as the titular Harry Hole, Joel Kinnaman as dirty cop Tom Waaler and Pia Tjelta as Rakel Fauke, Harry's partner.
-The three stars were unveiled at a press event at Oslo’s Restaurant Schrøder, a prominent location in the Harry Hole novels.
-In August 2024, Peter Stormare, Anders Baasmo Christiansen, Ellen Helinder, Simon Berger, Ingrid Bolsø Berdal and Kelly Gale were amongst a number of casting additions which also included Kåre Conradi, Fridtjov Såheim and Eili Harboe.
+The three stars were unveiled at a press event at Oslo's Restaurant Schrøder, a prominent location in the Harry Hole novels.
+In August 2024, Peter Stormare, Anders Baasmo Christiansen, Ellen Helinder, Simon J. Berger, Ingrid Bolsø Berdal and Kelly Gale were amongst a number of casting additions which also included Kåre Conradi, Fridtjov Såheim and Eili Harboe.

+Release

+The series was released on Netflix on 26 March 2026.

+Reception

+On the review aggregator website Rotten Tomatoes, the first season holds a 91% approval rating based on 22 critic reviews.
+The website's critical consensus states, "Twisty, stylish, and at times gloriously grim, Jo Nesbø's Detective Hole packs enough thrills and unexpected twists to keep you hooked."
+Metacritic, which uses a weighted average, assigned a score of 67 out of 100 based on 10 critics, indicating "generally favorable reviews".